pjsousa/jupyter-server/README.md

 ```

-## from the oficial images docs, you need to set your data home/jovyan/work
+# from the oficial images docs, you need to set your data on /home/jovyan/work inside the container

 mkdir -p /docker-volumes/data/ipython-notebooks